-4. Organizational justice
+4. Organizational Justice

-The members of an organization's judgements of the fairness and justice of organisational procedures are referred to as organisational justice (Roy, 2022).
+According to Mengstie (2020), the concept of organizational justice is a recent phenomenon, while the inception of fairness dates back to ancient years.
+Scholarly interest in the area of organizational fairness emerged in the 1970s (Mengstie, 2020).
+The members of an organization's judgements of the fairness and justice of organizational procedures are referred to as organizational justice (Roy, 2022).
 Khan Sherwani (2006) argued that organizations are composed of individuals, and these individuals represent one of the most valuable assets of the organizations.
 Justice encompasses social transformation and the enhancement of human lives through socioeconomic quality, protection of human rights, and satisfaction of basic human needs (Roy, 2022).
 This goes beyond the confined confines of control, retribution, and punishment.
-Thus, organisational fairness is the individual's view and assessment of what is fair or unfair in the workplace (Cropanzano et al., 2007).
-Additionally, Adam's equity theory (1963, 1965) was developed to first understand fairness in organisations based on the employee's impression of equal distribution of results and allocations (Zayer and Benabdelhadi, 2020).
-In consequence, it might be claimed that justice and equity are closely related to each other.
+Thus, organizational fairness is the individual's view and assessment of what is fair or unfair in the workplace (Cropanzano et al., 2007).
+Additionally, Adam's equity theory (1963, 1965) was developed to first understand fairness in organizations based on the employee's impression of equal distribution of results and allocations (Zayer & Benabdelhadi, 2020).
+As a consequence, it might be claimed that justice and equity are closely related to each other.

-4.1 Benefits of organizational justice
+4.1 Benefits of Organizational Justice

-Justice typically includes the comparison process between two or more individuals (Cropanzano and Molina, 2015).
-In general, when individuals perceive that they have been treated fairly.
-They respond more positively -both for themselves and for their employers.
-However, they respond less well when they perceive an unfairness (Cropanzano and Molina, 2015).
-Fairness in this sense refers to give people what they deserve (Bloisi et al., 2007), and as such, it serves as a powerful employee motivator (Folger and Cropanzano, 1998).
-In contrast to injustice, which drives people apart, justice may foster community and help groups come together (Bloisi et al., 2007).
-The fundamental lesson of justice is that people should always be treated fairly, especially when it comes to the distribution of organizational fairness, as a sense of procedural or distributive injustice may have a significant negative influence on the firm and its workforce (McShane and Von Glinow, 2005).
+Justice typically includes the comparison process between two or more individuals (Cropanzano & Molina, 2015; Eberlin et al., 2008).
+In general, when individuals perceive that they have been treated fairly, they respond more positively -both for themselves and for their employers.
+However, they respond less well when they perceive unfairness (Cropanzano & Molina, 2015).
+Fairness in this sense refers to giving people what they truly deserve (Bloisi et al., 2007), and as such, it serves as a powerful employee motivator (Folger & Cropanzano, 1998).
+In contrast to injustice, which drives people apart, justice may foster community and help groups come together (Cropanzano et al., 2007).
+The fundamental lesson of justice is that people should always be treated fairly, especially when it comes to the distribution of organizational fairness.
+Hence, a sense of procedural or distributive injustice may have a significant negative influence on the firm and its workforce (McShane & Von Glinow, 2005).
 This is difficult, though, as it seems that everyone has a different perspective on what is reasonable and fair in certain situations, motivated by personal interests.

-Furthermore, it should be noted that beliefs about justice or injustice directly affect workers and the organization (McShane and Von Glinow, 2005).
+Furthermore, it should be noted that beliefs about justice or injustice directly affect workers and the organization (McShane & Von Glinow, 2005).

 Injustice is something that everyone has surely experienced at some point, whether it be at work or school.
-Regardless of when or where the alleged unfairness occurred, the outcomes are typically the same: dejection, rage, and a desire to end the perceived injustice (Moorhead and Gryphon, 1995).
+Regardless of when or where the alleged unfairness occurred, the outcomes are typically the same: dejection, rage, and a desire to end the perceived injustice (Moorhead & Gryphon, 1995).
 Additionally, because it makes them feel good, everyone wants to be treated fairly in life, especially at work.
 According to Cropanzano et al. (2007), fairness actually has a significant impact since consistent justice enforces interpersonal ties.

-Employees respond favorably to equity because it encourages them to uphold the status quo in order to preserve the productivity levels of their company Cropanzano and Molina, 2015).
-Because of their disparate performance, even if two employees are the same gender, they should be compensated differentially (Bloisi et al., 2007).
+According to Cropanzano and Molina (2015), employees respond favourably to equity because it encourages them to uphold the status quo in order to preserve the productivity levels of their company.
+Due to their disparate performance, even if two employees are the same gender, they should be compensated differentially (Cropanzano et al., 2007).
 Compensation should be exactly proportionate to contribution.
 Moreover, an opposing viewpoint holds that disparities in contributions and performance between two individuals are frequently invoked as justifications for unfair treatment.
-But although inequity is the belief that someone is treated unjustly, equity practices lead people to believe they are treated fairly in comparison to others inside the organization (Bloisi et al., 2007).
+Although inequity is the belief that someone is treated unjustly, equity practices lead people to believe they are treated fairly in comparison to others inside the organization (Bloisi et al., 2007).

-5. Organizational justice dimensions
+5. Organizational Justice Dimensions